Star India acquires CSA media rights till 2024 | Sports-Games

 Star India acquires CSA media rights till 2024

+Star India has acquired Cricket South Africa's media rights till the end of the 2023-24 season, including 20 bilateral matches between India and the Proteas side across Asia, Middle East and North Africa.
+The association will commence with England's tour to South Africa starting on Friday, a media release said.
+As per Future Tours Plan, the South Africa's men's team will play 59 matches at home including series against top teams such as India, England and Australia.

+The 'Men in Blue' are scheduled to tour South Africa thrice in this period.
+The first of these tours, comprising three Tests and as many T20Is, will commence in 2021-22.
+The agreement will also cover women's international cricket matches played by the Momentum Proteas as well as CSA's domestic men's franchise matches.

 "We are delighted to collaborate with Cricket South Africa.
-This alliance fortifies our commitment to cricket and our belief in the significance of sport in Star India's consumer proposition.
-South Africa has some of the most highly recalled Cricketers and competitive teams, which pride themselves in taking on the best from around the world.
-We look forward to hosting the best of South African cricket till 2024," Sanjog Gupta, CEO - Sports, Star India said in a statement.
-"The broadcast of Dream11 IPL was an unprecedented collective endeavour built on the same principles.
-We will hope to apply the same approach and elevate the consumer experience of CSA's matches.
-The partnership will kick off with England tour of South Africa on November 27 during which the three T20Is will be broadcast in Hindi for the very first time.
-This will give these matches significant reach in the Hindi-speaking markets," he added.

-CSA Acting Chief Executive Officer, Kugandrie Govender said, "There are few social events on the South African sporting calendar that rally our fans up as much the cricket-showdown between South Africa, India, Pakistan and Bangladesh, so we wholeheartedly welcome this agreement with Star India."
-"Knowing that the sport reaches millions of people all over the world, which is now further amplified by this Star deal, will see our Protea teams even more powered up to impress fans and to outperform their rivals!
-We look forward to partnering with Star India and to delivering wicket-smashing cricket until the end of the 2023/24 season!" he added.
+South Africa has some of the most highly recalled cricketers and competitive teams, which pride themselves in taking on the best from around the world.
+We look forward to hosting the best of South African cricket till 2024," said Sanjog Gupta, CEO - Sports, Star India.
+CSA acting CEO, Kugandrie Govender said, "There are few social events on the South African sporting calendar that rally our fans up as much the cricket-showdown between South Africa, India, Pakistan and Bangladesh, so we wholeheartedly welcome this agreement with Star India."
+This will be a first for Star India for a non-India bilateral cricket tournament to be produced in Hindi, in addition to the English feed.

-The agreement will cover all international cricket matches played by the South African men's cricket team.
-As per Future Tours Plan, South Africa will be playing 59 matches at home including series against top teams such as India, England and Australia.
-With the Indian cricket team scheduled to tour South Africa thrice in this period, this deal comprises of 20 South Africa vs India bilateral matches across formats, with the first of these tours commencing in 2021/22 and comprising of three Tests and three T20Is.
-The agreement will also cover women's international cricket matches played by Proteas as well as CSA's domestic men's franchise matches.
-(ANI)
+Star India already has the global rights for ICC, BCCI cricket, Indian Premier League apart from other cricket rights..

 - READ MORE ON: